GenesisFR/HowToBecomeGoodAtShooters/README.md

 - uses an airburst grenade launcher to hit targets behind cover
 - shoots his grenades based on the last visible location of a player
 - destroying the grenade pouch on his back causes an explosion that hurts him and prevents him from shooting grenades
-- knocking him back or disrupting him while he's about to throw a grenade will cause it to blow up in his face
+- knocking him back, suppressing or disrupting him while he's about to shoot his grenade launcher will cause the grenade to blow up in his face
 - grenades can be destroyed when shot mid-air, causing an explosion
 - elites fire their airburst launcher in volleys of 3 to make dodging harder
 - unable to shoot grenades when disrupted